SwiftPackageIndex/SwiftPackageIndex-Server/Resources/Markdown/faq.md

 <h3 id="package-registry">What about the GitHub Package Registry?</h3>

 We’re excited to see the GitHub Package Registry get support for Swift packages.
 There’s [a proposal](https://forums.swift.org/t/swift-package-registry-service/37219) for Swift Package Manager support to support package registries formally, but that pitch is not for a package index or search engine.
-That’s a different thing.

-The Swift Package Index will support and index any GitHub’s, or any other implementation of a package registry as soon as they are available.
+The Swift Package Index will support and index the GitHub Package Registry, and any other significant implementation of a package registry when they become available.

 ---